HenSch90/SiD/Modul-E1_StudentService.md

 in:

-q: Gibt es an ihrer Hochschule eine Mensa oder eine Cafeteria?
+q: Gibt es an Ihrer Hochschule eine Mensa oder eine Cafeteria?

 is: